Why You Feel Stuck in Your Career Even When Things Look Fine

 The Role of Responsibility and Capacity

-A consistent pattern in these situations is the accumulation of responsibility across time.
+A consistent pattern in these situations is the gradual accumulation of responsibility.

 As roles evolve, expectations often increase without a corresponding adjustment in scope or support.
 This leads to a higher cognitive load, where more decisions, coordination, and oversight are required on an ongoing basis.